 4. The cover film on the polycarbonate panel should not be removed when cutting the sheet.
 It is important to remember that polycarbonate roof panels are normally only coated on one side with UV protection.
 This means that there is a correct and incorrect way up to install the panel, and when cutting panels this should be considered.
 The cover films will normally tell you which side is the protected UV side (external face) but by convention this is the side that has the cover film with writing on.

 5. Once you have trimmed the polycarbonate roof panel to your desired size, you may find that there is some swarf that has entered the sheet, and this is more likely to happen with power tools than with the hand saw.
 This swarf will often cling to the sheet due to static charge and can be difficult to remove.
 Ideally these should be removed by using an air-compressor to blow them out of the polycarbonate panel, Other techniques include using a good strong vacuum, or even washing them through the sheet with water (this however causes its own problem in that you have to leave the sheet a long time to dry out to prevent condensation from forming inside the sheet later) .
-Often the swarf is of little problem as it will normally only enter the sheet a few centimetres and the sheets should overhang into the gutter by 5cm, meaning that this will then not be visible.
+Often the swarf just a small problem as it will normally only enter the sheet a few centimeters and the sheets should overhang into the gutter by 5cm, meaning that this will then not be visible.

 6. After cutting the sheet, the ventilation (breather) tape should be applied to the gutter end of the sheet and the aluminium tape to the top end of the polycarbonate panel, before the PVC sheet closures are applied.